rapidrecast/www.rapidrecast.io/content/blog/2024.11.25-rust-release-worflow-github/index.md

 # What is a release workflow

-As you develop software, you need to have a common understanding with the user of which point in time of development you are talking about.
+As you develop software, you need to share a common understanding with the user of which point in time of development you are talking about.
-We call these points in time versions, and they can take on many forms, from names and single numbers, to more structured formats including dates.
+We call these points in time *versions*, and they can take on many forms, from names and single numbers to more structured formats, including dates.

-As you develop software, you will want to have a very convenient way to increase the version number during a release so that you don't make a mistake anywhere.
+As you develop software, you will want a convenient way to increase the version number during a release so that you don't make a mistake anywhere.

-That is what a release pipeline is for - you indicate the type of version change you want to make to the software and the pipeline takes care of the rest.
+That is what a release pipeline is for - you indicate the version change you want to make to the software, and the pipeline takes care of the rest.

-I am sharing with you a release workflow I have made and used across a few projects, including RapidRecast.
+I am sharing with you a release workflow I have created and used across several projects, including RapidRecast.

 You should be able to copy it as-is, include a Personal Access Token under the project secrets as `RELEASE_TOKEN` and benefit from a convenient release cycle.

 # Pre-release workflow

-The pre-release workflow needs to be run manually from Github Actions and bumps the local version of your Cargo project.
+The pre-release workflow must be run manually from Github Actions and bumps the local version of your Cargo project.

-You can modify this step slightly so it pushes to to [crates.io](https://crates.io).
+You can modify this step slightly so it pushes to [crates.io](https://crates.io).

-The result of running this will be a new tag in your repository with the new bumped version on it.
+Running this workflow will result in a new tag in your repository with the new bumped version.

-Pre-release workflow

 ```yaml
 name: Pre-release to trigger before github release